#1 in Kyoto for Solo Retreats

 9.7Location

-Why for a solo retreat — The Ritz-Carlton, Kyoto opened in 2014 on the working Kamogawa River bank — the working only working Kyoto five-star hotel directly on the river, with every working river-facing room offering the working Kamogawa-and-Higashiyama-mountains view at sunrise.
-One hundred and thirty-f…
+Why for a solo retreat: The Ritz-Carlton, Kyoto opened in 2014 on the Kamogawa River bank, the only Kyoto five-star hotel directly on the river, with every river-facing room offering the Kamogawa-and-Higashiyama-mountains view at sunrise.
+One hundred and thirty-four rooms, the largest entry-level rooms in Kyoto, and the Kamogawa riverside path starts at the door; the solo morning run or walk writes itself.

-Best room: Suite Carlton (the working private-terrace flagship) or Kamogawa Deluxe King for the working river-view entry-level option.
+Best room: Suite Carlton (the private-terrace flagship) or Kamogawa Deluxe King for the river-view entry-level option.

 #5 in Kyoto for Solo Retreats